-CazalRando, on the other hand, is our local walking club and I am its webmaster.
-On the site you can read about our activities (past and future), a calendar of walks for the current period, maps and downloadable GPS files of our walks, and photos from our members.
-While L’Ensemble Vocal Divona is a local choir that some of our friends belong to.
-Openrunner and Track & News are two walking/running/cycling web sites I use.
-I am also a member of their developemnt teams, contributing English translations and gear reviews.
+Don’t miss out on CazalRando, our local walking club where I serve as the webmaster.
+Explore the site to learn about our past and future activities, check out the calendar of walks for the current period, access maps and downloadable GPS files of our routes, and immerse yourself in the captivating photos shared by our members.
+Another noteworthy mention is L’Ensemble Vocal Divona, a local choir that some of our friends are part of— a joy to experience.